lucasvegi/Elixir-Refactorings/README.md

   This refactoring preserved the behaviors of ``foo/1`` and ``bar/1``, without the need to modify their calls.
 In addition, we eliminated the duplicated code, allowing the developer to focus solely on maintaining the generic function in the ``Gen`` module.
 Finally, if there is a need to create a new function for transforming lists in two steps, we can possibly reuse the code from ``generic/4`` without creating new duplications.

+* __Side-conditions:__
+  * The name and arity of the higher-order function created in this refactoring (*e.g.*, `generic/4`) must not conflict with the name of any other function already defined or imported by the refactored module;

+  * The functions that have equivalent expressions and are thus generalized by this refactoring must originally be defined in the same module;

+  * The arity of the generic function created by this refactoring must be identical to the number of groups of generalizable code elements in the refactored equivalent expressions;

+  * The equivalent expressions to be generalized are not patterns and do not invoke the function in which they are defined (*i.e.*, recursive calls);

+  * The extracted sequence of equivalent expressions to be generalized must not be part of a ``macro`` definition.

+  These side conditions are based on definitions provided by members of the RefactorErl project, as described in the following link: [[1]](http://pnyf.inf.elte.hu/trac/refactorerl/wiki/RefactoringSteps)

 [▲ back to Index](#table-of-contents)
 ___